Board of Directors

 Mary Lynne Boorn is a Real Estate Development professional with background in commercial real estate and community development.
 She recently completed her Ph.D. – conducted research on the value of parks in increasing property values using Cincinnati Parks as a case study.
 Mary Lynne worked at the University of Cincinnati and 3CDC and studied at Princeton University.

-Sarah DeDiemar is a Brand Manager at Assurex Health.
-She studied at The Ohio State University.
+Sarah DeDiemar is a Senior Brand Manager at Assurex Health.
+She earned her bachelor’s degree from Ohio University and a master’s from Xavier University.
 Sarah has been a Cincinnati Parks Ambassador, now know as a Cincinnati Parks Emerging Leader for the last five years.
 She has volunteered with Big Brothers Big Sisters, and the Cincinnati & European-American Chambers of Commerce.
 Sarah is married to Kyle who owns his own residential landscaping business.